girirajvyas/gof-design-patterns/README.md

 **[Wiki](https://en.wikipedia.org/wiki/Memento_pattern)**: "The memento pattern is a software design pattern that provides the ability to restore an object to its previous state (undo via rollback).
 The memento pattern is implemented with three objects: the originator, a caretaker and a memento.
 The originator is some object that has an internal state.
 The caretaker is going to do something to the originator, but wants to be able to undo the change.
 The caretaker first asks the originator for a memento object.
 Then it does whatever operation (or sequence of operations) it was going to do.
 To roll back to the state before the operations, it returns the memento object to the originator.
 The memento object itself is an opaque object (one which the caretaker cannot, or should not, change).
 When using this pattern, care should be taken if the originator may change other objects or resources—the memento pattern operates on a single object."

+Literal meaning of memento is "an object kept as a reminder of a person or event." or a souvenir.
+This will help in understanding what this pattern does

 ## 2. Why would you choose?
 - When you want to restore object to a previous state
 - This is achieved via externalizing the internal state which can be retrieved later